k-koehler/multillama/README.md

 - `POST /v1/chat/completions`: Chat completions (routes based on model)
 - `POST /v1/completions`: Text completions (routes based on model)
 - `POST /v1/embeddings`: Text embeddings (routes based on model)

-## How It Works

-1. **Startup**: The server connects to all specified endpoints and fetches available models
-2. **Model Discovery**: Each model is tagged with its source endpoint
-3. **Request Routing**: When a request comes in with a specific model, the server:
-   - Looks up which endpoint hosts that model
-   - Forwards the request to the appropriate endpoint
-   - Returns the response to the client

-## Requirements

-- **Node.js LTS** (v18+ recommended for native ES modules support)
-- **Zero dependencies** - This project uses only Node.js built-in modules
-- Internet connection to reach LLM endpoints

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is open source.
-Please check the license file for more details.

-## Troubleshooting

-### Common Issues

-- **"Port is required"**: Make sure to specify the `--port` argument
-- **"Number of keys must match number of URLs"**: Each `--url` must have a corresponding `--key` (use `null` for no authentication)
-- **Model not found**: Ensure the endpoint is reachable and the API key is valid

-### Debug Information

-The server logs detailed information about:

-- Connected endpoints and their models
-- Request routing decisions
-- Proxy requests and responses

-Check the console output for debugging information.